 TL;DR: We have a Community Forum (yay!), you can come and join it here: community.crossref.org.

 Community is fundamental to us at Crossref, we wouldn’t be where we are or achieve the great things we do without the involvement of you, our diverse and engaged members and users.
 Crossref was founded as a collaboration of publishers with the shared goal of making links between research outputs easier, building a foundational infrastructure making research easier to find, cite, link, assess, and re-use.

 Event Data uncovers links between Crossref-registered DOIs and diverse places where they are mentioned across the internet.
 Whereas a citation links one research article to another, events are a way to create links to locations such as news articles, data sets, Wikipedia entries, and social media mentions.
 We’ve collected events for several years and make them openly available via an API for anyone to access, as well as creating open logs of how we found each event.

 2020 wasn’t all bad.
 In April of last year, we released our first public data file.
 Though Crossref metadata is always openly available––and our board recently cemented this by voting to adopt the Principles of Open Scholarly Infrastructure (POSI)––we’ve decided to release an updated file.
 This will provide a more efficient way to get such a large volume of records.
 The file (JSON records, 102.6GB) is now available, with thanks once again to Academic Torrents.

-Step 1: Provide DOIs for items being corrected or updated.
-Crossmark updates should only be deposited for editorially significant changes - those that are likely to affect the interpretation or crediting of the work, and not for minor changes such as spelling corrections or formatting changes.
+If there is an update to a content item, you need to add extra Crossmark metadata to indicate this.
+Updates should only be deposited for editorially significant changes - those that are likely to affect the interpretation or crediting of the work, and not for minor changes such as spelling corrections or formatting changes.